DiamondAaronXG/ip-testing-tools/README.md

 # ip-testing-tools
-compilation of tools to test various services you may be devoloping
+Compilation of tools to test various services you may be devoloping.

-please do not use these maliciously
+Please do not use these maliciously.

-i am not responsible for the misuse of these tools
+I am not responsible for the misuse of these tools.